tmehta12/cichlid_GRNs/README.md

 ## 1a.Network_Reconstruction_script

-- NetworkReconstruction_v1.0_2019.sh # script to run network reconstruction from TFBSs and TF-TG co-expression files
+Script to run network reconstruction from TFBSs and TF-TG co-expression files
+- NetworkReconstruction_v1.0_2019.sh

 ================================================================